Swizzy/AuroraTranslationTool/README.md

 ** NOTE: Using the compiler within this tool isn't working anylonger, for the new compiler see this project: https://github.com/XboxUnity/AuroraLanguagePackCompiler **

+** NOTE: The latest version of this project can be found here from now on: https://github.com/XboxUnity/AuroraTranslationTool **

 =================
 = What is this? =
 =================